 Company Statement | General Data Protection Regulation

-The implementation of the GDPR within our organisation is now almost complete.
+The implementation of the GDPR within our organisation is complete.
 As a result, we feel that it is vital to inform you about what the introduction of the new privacy legislation may mean for you and about the way in which your personal data are processed.

 What are the key changes?

-The GDPR sets out how companies should process personal data, such as those of our clients and employees.
+The GDPR sets out how companies should process personal data, such as those of clients and employees.
 The new privacy regulation strengthens and extends the privacy rights of data subjects, giving them more opportunities to represent their own interests in relation to the processing of their personal data.
 This means that any organisation that registers personal data will be subject to more requirements, and will need to demonstrate compliance with the law.

 Approach taken by Vanbreda Risk & Benefits